torognes/vsearch/README.md

 ## Introduction

-The aim of the project is to create an alternative to the USEARCH tool.
+The aim of the project is to create an alternative to the USEARCH tool developed by Robert Edgar.
 The new tool should have:

 * open source code with an appropriate open source license
 * 64-bit design that handles very large databases and more than 4GB of memory